theassyrian/Sqraper/README.md

     Default: "https://yourserver.com/media/"
     When media (images/videos) are present in a scraped post, this is the URL that will be prepended to the filename in the posts.json file.
 It should be a valid URL on your web server.

+  maxDownloadAttempts:
+    Type: Integer
+    Default: 10
+    Max number of times to retry on a failed JSON download from 8kun.

+  pauseBetweenDownloadAttempts:
+    Type: Integer
+    Default: 1
+    Delay in seconds between each retry on a JSON download from 8kun.

 -----------------